Three Views of Time Evolution

 Visually:

-The answer looks like the negative derivative of a delta function,
+The answer looks like the negative derivative of an indicator function,

 For continuous-